Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 By the time you’ve adjusted to the rhythm, found your favourite beach, and discovered that Cypriot evenings are made for families (restaurants fill at 8:30pm and nobody raises an eyebrow at a five year old eating souvlaki at 10pm), you’re packing.
 Two weeks lets the holiday breathe.
 It lets you have a slow day without guilt, revisit the beach that surprised you, and wander the harbour at Paphos after dark when the fishing boats are lit and nobody is in a hurry.

 If you’re planning your first family trip to Cyprus, start with our Cyprus travel guide for the broader picture, then come back here for the details.
 Book two weeks, not one.
-The island rewards the extra time in ways you won’t expect until you’re living it.
+Bring the sun cream.
+Hire the car.
+Order the mezze.